The Cyprus Tourist Guides Association, CTGA, was established in 1964 and its headquarters are in Nicosia, Cyprus:

 The educational programme of the School for Guides is under the Deputy Ministry of Tourism and is based on the requirements as set by the European Standard EN 15565 (2008).
 It is developed in collaboration with the University of Cyprus.

 The school for Guides implements the European Standard CYS EN 15565(2008) and includes in its syllabus topics of regional specialization and practical training.
+The diploma delivered is recognized by the WFGTA.

 The common area topics are also included as they are compulsory for all guide training programmes in the EU.